Juris Doctor Program

 Create an LSAC account (Click on “Sign up now”)

 Complete this form, indicating which degree(s) at Duke you plan to apply for.
-Fax the form to 919-613-7257, or send a scanned copy in .pdf format by e-mail to email@example.com.
-You must submit this form at least two weeks before submitting your application to Duke Law School.
+Fax the form to 919-613-7257, or send a scanned copy in .pdf format by e-mail to firstname.lastname@example.org.
+You must submit the form prior to completing the JD application.

-In order to apply for 2013 enrollment and consideration for the Global Leaders Scholarship, you must take the LSAT no later than December 2, 2012.
-The deadline to register for the December LSAT in China is November 2, 2012.
-You will be notified of your score by e-mail by January 4, 2013, and LSAC will transmit your score directly to Duke Law School.
+In order to apply for consideration for the Global Leaders Scholarship, you must take the LSAT no later than December.
+The deadline to register for the December LSAT in China is in November.
+You will be notified of your score by e-mail, and LSAC will transmit your score directly to Duke Law School.

-International applicants must take the TOEFL if your first language is not English AND English is not the language of instruction at your undergraduate institution.
-Contact the Education Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
-LSAC's TOEFL code is 8395.
-Your score will be included in the Foreign Credential Evaluation document that LSAC will send to Duke after you apply for admission.
+To submit a TOEFL score, please contact the Educational Testing Service (ETS) and request that your score be sent to LSAC.
+The TOEFL institution code for LSAC is 8395.
+Your score will be included in the International Credential Evaluation document that will be part of your LSAC CAS report.
 Because it may take several weeks for score results to reach Duke, please plan to take the test no later than six weeks prior to the application deadline.

-As part of your application, LSAC will send Duke (and other law schools to which you may apply) your LSAT score, transcripts, and letters of recommendation.
-The LSAC fee for this service (known as the Credential Assembly Service, or CAS) is US $155.
+Once you submit the JD application, LSAC will send Duke (and other law schools to which you may apply) your LSAT score, transcripts, and letters of recommendation.

 CAS information for internationally educated JD applicants